Dreamfinity/minecraft-pinger/README.md

 - 🔌 Direct TCP connection to Minecraft servers
 - 📦 No external dependencies required
 - 🌐 Supports custom host and port configurations
+- ⏱️ Configurable connection timeout
+- 🔍 Verbose output mode for debugging

 ## Server healthcheck usage

-It can be easily used as server healthcheck - on success program prints server response and exit with 0 status.
+It can be easily used as a server health check - on success program printing server response and exit with 0 status.
-If error occured then program exit with `-1` (or `255`, depends on shell, OS, kernel - but mainly that it is non-zero) status
+If error occurred then program exit with `-1` (or `255`, depends on shell, OS, kernel - but mainly that it is non-zero) status

 ## Installation